 I’ve heard someone say before that when a dream or a goal feels so out of your grasp and so impossible to achieve, the key is to just look at your feet and take one step at a time.

 When you look at it as a simple step forward, it doesn’t seem so intimidating at all.
-And one day, you’ll just look up and you’ll have already arrived in your destination.
+And one day, you’ll just look up and you’ll have already arrived at your destination.

 By choosing to believe that everything in your life has a bigger meaning, you allow yourself the openness to see the picture not as it is right now, but as it could be when all the pieces are finally put together.
 One day, all the pain, struggles, setbacks, and doubting will make sense.

-You’ll realize that all of these things are essential building blocks to help you reach your highest self, or as Aristotle puts it, your entelechy.
+You’ll realize that all of these things are essential building blocks to help you reach your highest self, or as Aristotle puts it, your entelechy or your conscious insight.

 Have you ever had that “aha!” moment when everything finally makes sense?
 Yes, we’re talking about that.